NickG-Math/Mackey/Doc.md

 * I recommend the following compiler options (GCC, Clang): <CODE>-Ofast --funroll-loops -march=native </CODE>
-* With the Intel and Microsoft compilers Eigen recommends <CODE>-inline-forceinline</CODE> option.
+* With the Intel compiler Eigen <a href=" http://eigen.tuxfamily.org/index.php?title=Main_Page#Compiler_support">recommends</a> the <CODE>-inline-forceinline</CODE> option.
-* Note: ```-Ofast``` doesn't actually reduce the accuracy of our results, since we only use integers even if the data-type is sometimes a floating point (see \ref intvsfloat for an explanation as to why we do that).
+* Note: ```-Ofast``` doesn't actually reduce the accuracy of our results, since we only use integer values.
+This is true even when the data-type is sometimes a floating point (see \ref intvsfloat for an explanation as to why we sometimes use fp data types).

 \section thread Multithreading

 * While the <a href="https://github.com/NickG-Math/Mackey/tree/master/bin">binaries</a> are all single-threaded, the most (by far) computationally intensive calculations can be multithreaded extemelly easily and efficiently.
-This is as simple as adding a ```#pragma omp parallel for``` before certain loops that compute the additive/multiplicative structure in a range.
+This is as simple as adding a ```#pragma omp parallel for``` before the loops that compute the additive/multiplicative structure in a range.
 There is no need to lock anything.

-* There is one caveat: While the loop iterations are independent, they are not all equally intensive.
+* There is one caveat: While the loop iterations are independent, they are not all equally computationally intensive.
 A sphere like \f$S^{2\sigma+\lambda}\f$ is cheaper to compute compared to \f$S^{6\sigma+8\lambda}\f$ which is in turn much cheaper compared to \f$S^{6\sigma-8\lambda}\f$ as the latter one involves a box product.
-In the multiplicative structure we may have to take double box products, and these are by comparison much more expensive in run-time as they involve arbitrarily large permutation matrices.
+In the multiplicative structure we may have to take double box products, and these are even more expensive in run-time as they involve arbitrarily large permutation matrices.

-* So it's important to equally divide the work amongst the thread.
-At this point, this has to be done manually.
+* So it's important to equally divide the work amongst the threads.
+At this point, this has to be done manually on the user's end.

 \section intvsfloat Integers vs Floats